christianprado911/joss-aircraft-sisid/paper.md

     \frac{\operatorname{Im}[F(x+\imath h)]}{h};
 \end{align}

 where $F\colon\reals\to\reals$ its any function.
 These are types of finite-difference methods that are computationally expensive and their accuracy are dependent of the size of de perturbation $h$ in forward and central step, or need to be work in a complex context in the last case.
-In a different way, forward and reverse (also knows as adjoint method) method uses the chain rule to differentiate functions in any case and are analytically accurate.
+In a different way, forward (direct) and reverse (also knows as adjoint method) method uses the chain rule to differentiate functions in any case and are analytically accurate.
 For numerical applications it is necessary to use symbolic functions to implement both types of differentials.
 The adjoint variable $\bar{v}_ i$ are introduced here to indicate the value of the sensitivity of that variable relative to all successors and it is multiplied by the adjoint of the successor.

 $$
 \bar{v}_j = \sum_{i<j} \frac{\partial \phi_i(v_j)_{j<i}}{\partial v_j} \bar{v}_i